XTxiatong/PaperArxiv/Federated.md

 ## Prototype:
  - [AAAI2022][Fedproto: Federated prototype learning across heterogeneous clients](https://arxiv.org/abs/2104.01893)
-    - A regularization term to approach local prototype to the global one is reuired.
+    - A regularization term to approach local prototype to the global one is required.
 Otherwise, it is hard to gurantte they are in the same feature space.

 ## Generativ model and federated learning: